redis/redis-doc/topics/cluster-tutorial.md

 to operate in the event of larger failures (for example when the majority of masters are unavailable).

-So in practical terms, what you get with Redis Cluster?
+So in practical terms, what do you get with Redis Cluster?

 * The ability to **automatically split your dataset among multiple nodes**.
 * The ability to **continue operations when a subset of the nodes are experiencing failures** or are unable to communicate with the rest of the cluster.